eclipse-openj9/openj9-docs/docs/xxjitservermetrics.md

 - The number of active compilation threads in the JITServer

 :fontawesome-solid-pencil-alt:{: .note aria-hidden="true"} **Note:** The data is currently not encrypted.

-You can use the [`-XX:JITServerMetricsPort`](xxjitservemetricsport.md) option to specify the port number on which JITServer metrics are provided to the monitoring agent.

 ## Syntax